kiishor/UML-State-Machine-in-C/README.md

 either due to compiler doesn't support or some other reason, then `HSM_USE_VARIABLE_LENGTH_ARRAY` to 0.

-If you disable "variable length array" then you need to manually provide the maximum hierarchical level of all the state machines. use `MAX_HIERARCHICAL_LEVEL` to set the maximum hierarchical level.
-This should be highest `state_t::Level` value of all the state machines.
+If you disable "variable length array" then you need to manually provide the highest value of hierarchical level among all the state machines. use `MAX_HIERARCHICAL_LEVEL` to set the maximum hierarchical level.
+This should be highest `state_t::Level` value among all the state machines.

 By default, framework uses variable length array implementation.
 ```C